Life Guard Horse Regiment: Distinctions awarded after battle

-St. George's standard with St. Andrew’s jubilee ribbon and inscriptions: “For the capture of the enemy banner at Austerlitz and for the distinction of the defeat and expulsion of the enemy from the limits of Russia in 1812” and “1730-1830”.
+St. George's standard with St. Andrew's jubilee ribbon and inscriptions: "For the capture of the enemy banner at Austerlitz and for the distinction of the defeat and expulsion of the enemy from the limits of Russia in 1812" and "1730–1830".

-22 St. George's pipe, with the words "Fere-Champenoise."
+22 St. George's pipe, with the words "Fère-Champenoise."

 Silver timpani with the inscription: "Sub.
 Felicissimo, cersemine Potentissime Regissvecia Carolus XII cum.
 Polonis Saxon.
 Tart.
 Woloscis et noc formen icta globum, hostitis Clitzoviam in Pol.
-1702 "(" For the glorious victory of the Great King of Sweden Charles XII over the Poles, Saxons, Tatars, Wallachs and other foreign peoples under Kleshov in Poland.
-1702 ").
-Belonged to the Swedish Mounted Guard, repulsed at the Perevolochny and granted to the Life-squadron of Prince Menshikov; after the formation of the Life Guards of the Horse Regiment, they were handed over to the arsenal, then they were kept in the Court Church in Strelna and on July 4, 1827, they were again issued to the regiment.
+1702" ("For the glorious victory of the Great King of Sweden Charles XII over the Poles, Saxons, Tatars, Wallachs and other foreign peoples under Kliszów in Poland.
+1702").
+Belonged to the Swedish Mounted Guard, repulsed at Perevolochna and granted to the Life-squadron of Prince Menshikov; after the formation of the Life Guards of the Horse Regiment, they were handed over to the arsenal, then they were kept in the Court Church in Strelna and on July 4, 1827, they were again issued to the regiment.